GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/chromium.md

-An open-source web browser project.
+Chromium is an open-source web browser project.
 Chrome, Microsoft Edge, Opera and other browsers are based on Chromium.